“The greatness of the human personality begins at the hour of birth.”

 James Sprott, OBE, a New Zealand scientist and chemist, states that crib death is caused by toxic gases, which can be generated from a baby’s mattress.
 He says chemical compounds containing phosphorus, arsenic and antimony have been added to mattresses as fire retardants and for other purposes since the early 1950’s.
 A fungus that commonly grows in bedding can interact with these chemicals to create poisonous gases (Richardson 1994).
 These heavier-than-air gases are concentrated in a thin layer on the baby’s mattress or are diffused away and dissipated into the surrounding atmosphere.
 If a baby breathes or absorbs a lethal dose of the gases, the central nervous system shuts down, stopping breathing and then heart function.
 These gases can fatally poison a baby, without waking the sleeping baby and without any struggle by the baby.
 A normal autopsy would not reveal any sign that the baby was poisoned (Sprott 1996).

 New Zealand company seems to have an answer to the problem.
-Aside of buying toxic free organic mattress for your child – which can be very costly – they suggest to wrap baby’s mattress to avoid contact with toxins.
+Aside from buying a toxic-free organic mattress for your child – which can be very costly – they suggest wrapping baby’s mattress to avoid contact with toxins.
 Incredible, but according to this article, they had 100% success.
 If you are interested to buy one – here is where you can find it: Toxin Shield Mattress Cover.

 I personally strongly believe in great benefits of co-sleeping.
-In our case we found a mattress wrap that fits a large mattress and protects our baby from toxic infusions.
-If you are sceptical about it, I suggest to read this book: “The Cot Death Cover – Up” This information is for educational purposes only.
+In our case, we found a mattress wrap that fits a large mattress and protects our baby from toxic infusions.
+If you are sceptical about it, I suggest to read this book: “The Cot Death Cover-Up” This information is for educational purposes only.
 It does not provide medical advice.
-Information shared here is meant to encourage you to make your own decisions based upon your own research.
+Information shared here is meant to encourage you to make your own decisions based on your own research.

 Paintings and pictures.
-Place them where your baby will see them – above changing table, in front of their car seat, attach to mobile.
-At the beginning babies are able to see only about 20 to 30.5 centimeters and cannot differentiate tones of colours, hence, ONE month old infants are able to focus on black, white and red coloured picture.
-At the month of TWO they can focus on primary colours and more complicated shapes.
+Place them where your baby will see them – above the changing table, in front of their car seat, attach to mobile.
+At the beginning babies are able to see only about 20 to 30.5 centimetres and cannot differentiate tones of colours, hence, ONE-month-old infants are able to focus on black, white and red coloured picture.
+At the month of TWO, they can focus on primary colours and more complicated shapes.

 Check out these gorgeous baby watercolour art printables your baby will absolutely love:

 Mobiles.
 These play a very significant role in the Montessori approach as an educational tool for infant’s learning to develop their eye focus and concentration.
 Appropriate mobiles can be used from the very start.
-Mobiles assist infants in developing concentration,visual focus at different distances, development of cognitive order and comparisons, size differentiation, detection of changes in light, distance perception, hand- eye coordination, motor control, distinction of shape and line, distinction of colour.
+Mobiles assist infants in developing concentration, a visual focus at different distances, development of cognitive order and comparisons, size differentiation, detection of changes in light, distance perception, hand-eye coordination, motor control, the distinction of shape and line, distinction of colour.

 - paint small branches